-The Texas Association of Licensed Investigators invites you to join us at our 2014 Annual Conference which will be held at the AT&T Conference Center on the University of Texas at Austin Campus September 3rd, 4th and 5th (the week following Labor Day).
+The Texas Association of Licensed Investigators invites you to join us at our 2014 Annual Conference which will be held at the AT&T Conference Center on the University of Texas at Austin Campus September 2nd to 5th (the week following Labor Day).
+Free Pre-Conference Session 6-9pm on September 2nd.
+All Day Pre-Conference Seminars on September 3rd.
+General Session, Annual Meeting, Breakout Sessions and Dinner on September 4th.
+General Session on September 5th.

-TALI's next major event: 2014 Annual Conference which will be held at the AT&T Conference Center on the University of Texas at Austin Campus September 3rd, 4th and 5th (the week following Labor Day).
+TALI's next major event: 2014 Annual Conference which will be held at the AT&T Conference Center on the University of Texas at Austin Campus September 2nd, 3rd, 4th and 5th (the week following Labor Day).
+Free Pre-Conference Session 6-9pm on September 2nd.
+All Day Pre-Conference Seminars on September 3rd.
+General Session, Annual Meeting, Breakout Sessions and Dinner on September 4th.
+General Session on September 5th.

 Please do NOT contact TALI to verify licensure in Texas.
 Contact the State Licensing Agency below.